leprojetcastor/castor/paper/paper.md

 | `toc`                             |     |     |     |  `@time test();`                                 |
 | `disp("done.");`                  |     |     |     |  `display("done.");`                             |

 Despite the many advantages that these languages have and their high popularity, many codes are still developed natively in Fortran, C or C++, for practical or historical reasons.
 Even if there are tools to automatically generate C/C++ code from a high-level language (as *Matlab Coder*), this work is often done manually by specialists.
-To find high-level semantics in native C ++, we can turn to libraries like Eigen, which offers a matrix API and efficient algebra tools.
+To find high-level semantics in native C ++, we can turn to libraries like Eigen [@eigenweb], which offers a matrix API and efficient algebra tools.
 However, as the comparison below shows, the transcription from a Matlab code to an Eigen-based C++ code is not immediate:

 ```
 #include <iostream>